All-Black Town of the Exodus Still Exists in Nicodemus, Kansas

 Bleeding Kansas, where blood had been shed for anti-slavery seemed the perfect place to head.
 There is a lot of scholarly debate about the issue on whether it was the right thing to do or not and I will not get into that here because of lack of space.
 But, there were already blacks in Kansas by 1877 and even before the Civil War.
 There are pictures in local museums of black and white children going to school together clear back in the 1850s.
 These pictures show the two groups standing mingled together, not separated.

 Many blacks chose to stay in the east part of Kansas, such as in Topeka’s Tennessee Town.
 But farmers moved to Nicodemus because of the opportunity to work at something they were already experienced at doing.
 Like all farmers in Kansas, they experienced the economic success and failures of owning farm land.
 There is little evidence that any success or failure was based solely on color during that time period.
 It is important to understand that Kansas, particularly Western Kansas was and still is a harsh environment.
 Like most other towns, when the railroads decided not to build in certain areas, and so there was little way to communicate or do business (such as transport crops), Nicodemus stayed small and lost population.
-Again, I see little evidence that this was any different than white towns in Kansas during that period.
 Those with railroads and cattle thrived.

 Because church, representative government and education were denied to most in the post-Civil War South and because this was also generational, meaning that there had been no education, etc., for generations of blacks, these things were dear to many blacks, including those in Nicodemus.
 In this small town there were three different churches built.
 It had a town hall, a school, and a hotel – all of which represent freedom in representative government, education and free market.
 Nicodemus never did become the Great Promised Land for all blacks as was envisioned by its founders.
 Still, it was the promised land for many.
 And, by the way, it still is.
 There is still one church, the Baptist Church that was open and appeared full when we visited on our Sunday morning.
 One old black woman was trying to open the church door.
 It was difficult because the winds had suctioned the door shut.
-This woman was really old and I hope to interview her when I visit.
 This church is not the original.
 It sits next to the original, which was built over another building.
 Then the inside original building was dismantled and taken out the door to partially build other buildings in town.

 I did not take pictures because quite frankly, it was too windy to be able to do so effectively.
 I am attaching some of Nicodemus’ own photos with this article for my reader’s consideration.
 Kansas has a rich and very unique history and the Black Exodus is one that is little known.
 However, for those of us who have been fortunate to see Nicodemus or study history in Kansas, we are very proud of that unique heritage.
 I urge anyone travellng through or just wanting to see how America was built to visit – it is indicative of the Spirit of America, the way it was intended.